Learn the pros and cons of retaking the MCAT for applying to medical school

 You should not retake the MCAT if…

 You scored a 518 or higher.
 Assuming a strong GPA and extracurricular profile, scoring a 518 or above will help you be competitive for the highest-tier schools, even if their average matriculant GPA is a 520 or 521.
-With scores at this level, schools will consider you to be academically elite.
+With scores at this level, an MCAT retake is not necessary because schools will consider you to be academically elite.

 Your score is high enough for your target schools.
 There is such thing as “good enough” when it comes to MCAT scores.
 For instance, if most of the schools you’re aiming for have a 511 average MCAT score and you scored a 512, you won’t have to retake the exam.
 The one exception is if your GPA is considerably lower than those same schools’ averages.